-If you are a blogger, you might find yourself struggling to come up with new topics from time to time.
+If you are a writer whether you write books or blog posts, you might find yourself struggling to come up with new ideas from time to time.
 This is something that you will have to address if you would like to maintain your productivity and make the most out of your time.
 It is important that you find a way to reconnect with your creative self and avoid content creator burnout.
-Below you will find a few tips on how to manage your creativity and avoid blogging writer’s block.
+Below you will find a few tips on how to manage your creativity and avoid writer’s block.

 Disclosure: This post contains affiliate links.
 This means that if you purchase any of my recommended products at the bottom of the post, I will earn a small commission at no extra charge to you.
 Keep in mind though, that I only post affiliate links to products and services I personally love and use myself!
 Purchasing through my page ensures that I am able to keep writing useful content for all of you.

 Tip 1 to Overcoming Writer’s Block: change of scenery

 One of the proven techniques that some of the most famous writers utilize to overcome creative blocks is changing the scenery.
 If you can travel, and don’t have a day job, you can find a place where you can find